mmackh/BaseComponents/README.md

 ### UIKit Reimplementations
 #### PerformLabel
 <details>
 <summary>A faster label useful for auto sizing cells.
 Animates smoothly by streching.
-Even though a `numberOfLines`  API is defined, the current implementation will disregard this setting.</summary>
+Even though a <code>numberOfLines</code> API is defined, the current implementation will disregard this setting.</summary>

 ##### Code Sample
 ```swift